Open Data Hub logo

 From Open Data Hub version 2.10.0, data science pipelines are based on KubeFlow Pipelines (KFP) version 2.0.
 For more information, see Enabling data science pipelines 2.0.

-A data science pipeline in Open Data Hub consists of the following components:
+To use a data science pipeline in Open Data Hub, you need the following components:

 • Pipeline server: A server that is attached to your data science project and hosts your data science pipeline.